 We're dreaming of fall in the air right now!
 Yearning to make something like this delicious Apple Galette.
 Apple galette is actually great any time of the year, but I always think of apples in the fall.
 We love using Granny Smith apples for this dessert; the combination of crisp and tart works perfectly in any kind of apple pie.

 What is a galette?

-“Galette” is the French term for a free-form tart.
-It’s an elegant little dessert, but it’s so easy.
-Yes, it’s easier than apple pie!
-The fun thing is, you can put any fruit in your galette that you can stick in your oven.
+"Galette" is the French term for a free-form tart.
+It's an elegant little dessert, but it's so easy.
+Yes, it's easier than apple pie!
+The fun thing is, you can put any fruit in your galette (or apple tart) that you can bake in your oven.
+You can make an apricot galette, a cherry galette, raspberry galette, or pear galette.
 What do you have on hand?
 Raspberries?
 Blueberries?
 Blackberries?
 You could even use canned cherry pie filling or canned peaches or pears.
 Check our directions for making fresh peach galette here.

 Use the recipe for our Easy Homemade Pie Crust to make the pastry crust for your galette.
 Or you can use one round of ready made pie crust.
 Roll your pastry dough into a rough circle about 12-inches in diameter.
 Don't worry if it's not perfect.
 You want it to have a homemade look.